AyaTarek91/udacity-machine-learning-capstone-starbucks/README.md

 --------
 ### Libraries

-This project is developed using Python 3.6:
+This project is developed using Python 3.6.
+You will need to download the below libraries.
   - jupyter.
   - numpy.
   - pandas.